How the Hunts Work

 Are smartphone scavenger hunts available?

-Yes, thanks to our iPhone app.
-The iPhone hunts offer all the fun of our classic hunts, with real-time feedback on answers, hints when you’re stuck, a countdown clock, and more.
+Yes indeed!
+Our smartphone hunts run on any phone or tablet, in your browser, like an app (but without having to download anything from an app store).
+The smartphone hunts offer all the fun of our classic hunts, with real-time feedback on answers, hints when you’re stuck, a countdown clock, and more.
 Contact us to learn more.

 Do I get to choose the starting place and finish line?